CPNV-ES-MON1/Zabbix/Doc/mon1-zabbix_doc_client-windows.md

 - Update interval : 5s
 ```

-## add the host to the dashboard with the item
+## 3.3. add the host to the dashboard with the item
 ```
 Dashboards>Top hosts by CPU utilization>Setting icon
 - Hosts: Select>write Virtual machines>select <MON1-CLI-WIN>
 - Columns: Add
   - Name: CPU utilization
   - Item name: type "CPU utilisation" and select it
+- Apply
 ```
-You now can apply the new configuration
+CLICK ON Save changes

-# script creation on the windows client
+# 4. script creation on the windows client
 On the windows machine, go to C:\ and create a folder named "script"
 Create 3 file under "C:/script"
 ```